Production Designers

 Visionary production designers creating immersive worlds inspired by Czech Republic's Gothic spires, baroque palaces, and historic castles and châteaux.

+Here is how this works in practice.
 The production designer is the head of the art department, responsible for creating the entire visual environment of a film or television production.
 In the Czech Republic, this role draws on one of Europe's richest architectural landscapes — from Prague's Gothic Old Town and Český Krumlov's medieval streetscapes to the Lednice-Valtice Cultural Landscape and Kutná Hora's silver-age heritage.
-Our designers understand how to translate these distinctive Czech settings into compelling screen worlds.
+Our designers know how to translate these distinctive Czech settings into compelling screen worlds.

-We connect you with production designers who bring deep local knowledge and international-level craft to every project.
-With access to Barrandov Studios — Europe's largest film production complex with 14 stages — our network ensures your production's visual world is built with the right resources, leveraging the Czech Republic's 30% cash rebate incentive.
+Here is the short of it.
+We connect you with production designers who bring deep local knowledge and global-level craft to each project.
+With access to Barrandov Studios — Europe's largest film production complex with 14 stages — our network makes sure your production's visual world is built with the right resources, leveraging the Czech Republic's 30% cash rebates incentive.

 ACT 01